 In practice, we have $e_{\rm mass}^{(N)}=\max_{n=1,\dots,N} e_{\rm mass}^{(n)}$, as the mass balance error accumulates over each time step (in the numerical tests, no compensation is observed).

-Upon comparing the concentration profiles, we see that for all of our numerical schemes, the overshoot is very low, with the maximum overshoot being less than $0.2\%$.
+Upon comparing the concentration profiles, we see that for all of the HMM based schemes, the overshoot is very low, with the maximum overshoot being less than $0.2\%$.
 However, it can be noted in Table \ref{tab:Cart-GEM} that ELLAM's $0.18\%$ overshoot is much larger, by a factor of almost 20, than those of the MMOC and GEM, even on a very simple square mesh.
+For the MFEM--ELLAM, the overshoots were at 14.17\%, which is much larger than those observed from the other schemes.
+Also, we note here the presence of severe undershoots, of around 21\%, near the diagonal.
 Aside from the overshoots, there are no noticeable differences between the concentration profiles for the HMM--ELLAM and the HMM--GEM.
 On the other hand, we note that the HMM--MMOC scheme introduces some artificial diffusion along the diagonal, which slightly smears the expected fingering effect.